Q&A With A Colorado Star Chef: Alex Seidel

 What are your Colorado culinary recommendations for visitors?

 I would definitely visit a brewery, like Great Divide.
 Check out a distillery like Leopold Bros., who are committed to the source and grains they use.
-I would recommend some of the great restaurants that we have including Cholon, beast + bottle and Señor Bear.
-Also, it was an honor to be hosting Slow Foods Nations (July 13–18, 2018) in Denver this past summer — we are really excited about Denver being its home.
+I would recommend some of the great restaurants that we have including Cholon and Señor Bear.
+Also, it was an honor host Slow Foods Nations (July 2018) in Denver — we were really excited about Denver being its home.

 Read a Q&A with two local cheftestants from this season of "Top Chef" >>